-João Saramago (coordinator)
+João Saramago (Principal Investigator)

 ALEPG is the portuguese national linguistic atlas project that had its beginning in 1970 under Lindley Cintra's direction.
 The linguistic enquiries began in 1974 after the linguistic questionnaire's publication.
 This questionnaire is essentialy lexical of onomasiological base.
 In the very beginning it included about 3.500 questions (but since 1990 it was reduced to 2.000 in order to increase the rhythm of the interviews and, at the same time, to guarentee the project completion).
 Until 1990, 70 interviews were accomplished using the original questionnaire; from then on all the interviews were accomplished using the reduced questionnaire.